Sergio De Simone

-Sergio De Simone (born Naples, Italy November 29, 1937, died Hamburg, Germany, April 20, 1945) was a Neapolitan child victim of the Holocaust — arrested with his Jewish family while summering in Rijeka, (now Croatia, then part of the Kingdom of Italy); deported to Germany; subjected to human experimentation and subsequently murdered.
+Sergio De Simone (born Naples, Italy 29 November 1937; died Hamburg, Germany, 20 April 1945) was a Neapolitan child victim of the Holocaust who was arrested with his Jewish family while summering in Rijeka (now Croatia, then part of the Kingdom of Italy).
+He was then deported to Germany, where he was subjected to human experimentation and subsequently murdered.

 At age seven, De Simone was one of the children of the Bullenhuser-Damm Massacre.
 Twenty children of disparate nationalities were selected by Joseph Mengele as human subjects for medical experimentation by Kurt Heissmeyer at the Neuengamme concentration camp near Hamburg.
-As the Allies closed in on Hamburg and the perpetrators sought to destroy evidence of the experimentation, all 20 children, their four adult caretakers and 24 Soviet prisoners were taken to the basement of Hamburg's Bullenhuser Damm School — and murdered.
+As the Allies closed in on Hamburg and the perpetrators sought to destroy evidence of the experimentation, all 20 children, their four adult caretakers and 24 Soviet prisoners were taken to the basement of Hamburg's Bullenhuser Damm School and murdered.

 Although almost initially lost in the wake of WWII, the story and identity of the children was ultimately uncovered through the research of German journalist, Günther Schwarberg (1926-2008) and his wife, attorney Barbara Hüsing.
 Today the children are remembered internationally; numerous books and films document their story, as well as a foundation: Children of Bullenhuser Damm.

-On the street where Sergio De Simone's family lived in Naples, a memorial plaque and a pavement Stolperstein mark his life, which is commemorated annually on January 27 International Holocaust Remembrance Day.
+On the street where Sergio De Simone's family lived in Naples, a memorial plaque and a pavement Stolperstein mark his life, which is commemorated annually on 27 January International Holocaust Remembrance Day.

 Background

-Sergio De Simone was born in the Vomero district of Naples, Italy, on November 29, 1937 — to Eduardo De Simone (unknown-1964), a Catholic, non-commissioned officer in the Italian Navy and Gisella Perlow.
-De Simone's mother, of Jewish origin, was born September 23, 1904 in Vidrinka, a town that no longer exists (possibly in Belarus, though more likely, Ukraine).
-The two met in Rijeka (on the Istrian Peninsula of what then belonged to the Kingdom of Naples), where Perlow's family lived.
+Sergio De Simone was born in the Vomero district of Naples, Italy, on 29 November 1937 to Eduardo De Simone (unknown-1964), a Catholic, non-commissioned officer in the Italian Navy and Gisella Perlow.
+De Simone's mother, of Jewish origin, was born on 23 September 1904 in Vidrinka, a town that no longer exists (possibly in Belarus, though more likely, Ukraine).
+The two met in Rijeka (on the Istrian Peninsula of what then belonged to the Kingdom of Italy), where Perlow's family lived.
 After marrying, the couple settled in Naples, on Via Morghen, not far above Piazza Vanvitelli.

-In August 1943, with her husband called to the Navy (later taken to Dortmund as slave labor) and Italy having entered the war alongside Nazi Germany, Gisella Perlow was alone with her six-year old son — in Naples, which now experienced heavy bombings and where she risked being discovered in the hunt for Jews, by Nazi-fascists.
-Gisella unwittingly moved to Fiume (Rijeka) with Sergio — to join her mother, brothers and sisters at their home at Via Milano 17.
+In August 1943, with her husband called to the Navy (later taken to Dortmund as slave labor) and Italy having entered the war alongside Nazi Germany, Gisella Perlow was alone with her six-year-old son in Naples, which now experienced heavy bombings and where she risked being discovered in the hunt for Jews, by Nazi-fascists.
+Gisella unwittingly moved to Fiume (Rijeka) with Sergio to join her mother, brothers and sisters at their home at Via Milano 17.
 Rijeka was, at the time, part of the Kingdom of Italy.

 Almost immediately, by September, Rijeka fell under German control.
-On March 21, 1944, betrayed by an acquaintance, Germans arrived up at the Perlow home and arrested the family, including Gisella, Sergio (then, age 6), and seven other family members, including his cousins (photo), Andra (6) and Tatiana Bucci (4).
+On 21 March 1944, betrayed by an acquaintance, Germans arrived up at the Perlow home and arrested the family, including Gisella, Sergio (then aged 6), and seven other family members, including his cousins (photo) Andra (6) and Tatiana Bucci (4).
 The latter would ultimately be the youngest Italian survivors of the Holocaust.